Learn to Unlearn: A Survey on Machine Unlearning: Exact Machine Unlearning

-DeltaGrad~\cite{wu2020deltagrad} is an exact machine unlearning method that focuses on rapid retraining.
-It achieves this by training the data to be deleted in reverse, i.e., to maximize the loss instead of minimizing it in classic machine learning scenarios.
-The obtained reversed model is then aggregated with the raw model, which is stored in advance.
-With Deltagrad, the model's performance could be well-maintained when constrained by the proportion of data to be deleted (1\% in the Deltagrad paper).
-However, while DeltaGrad supports stochastic gradient descent machine learning algorithms, it cannot handle mini-batch sizes.
+``DeltaGrad''~\cite{wu2020deltagrad}, an exact machine unlearning methodology, emphasizes expedited retraining, as shown in Fig.~\ref{illusration}.
+It accomplishes this by training the data designated for deletion in a counteractive manner – that is, by maximizing the loss rather than minimizing it, as is typical in traditional ML scenarios.
+The resulting reversed model is subsequently integrated with the original model, which is preserved beforehand.
+Through the application of DeltaGrad, the performance of the model can be well-sustained, given certain constraints on the proportion of data to be removed (1\% as suggested in the DeltaGrad publication).
+Nevertheless, although DeltaGrad is compatible with stochastic gradient descent ML algorithms, it lacks the capability to manage mini-batch sizes.

+The gradient descent method of machine learning is depicted in Fig.~\ref{f_2a}.
+The red arrows descend towards a target point, minimizing the loss function.
+This is the traditional optimization process of training an ML model.
+In contrast, machine unlearning, as shown in Fig.~\ref{f_2b}, follows a different trajectory.
+The blue arrows ascend towards a target point, maximizing the loss function.
+This process seeks to emphasize and amplify the errors associated with the designated data for deletion, ultimately removing their influence from the ML model.

-In lieu of broad-based machine unlearning techniques, targeted approaches are being developed for specific machine learning algorithms.
-For example, Brophy \textit{et al.}~\cite{brophy2021machine} introduced ``DaRE'', which is custom-designed for the random forest algorithm.
-Despite a slight degradation in model performance, DaRE can rapidly retrain and improve efficiency by 2 to 4 orders of magnitude compared to retraining from scratch.
-However, DaRE is only applicable to the random forest algorithm and cannot be applied to other machine learning algorithms.
+Rather than general-purpose machine unlearning methodologies, focused strategies tailored to specific ML algorithms are currently being devised.
+To illustrate, Brophy \textbf{et al.}~\cite{brophy2021machine} presented ``DaRE'', a technique specifically engineered for the random forest algorithm.
+Even though a minor performance reduction in the model is observed, DaRE is capable of swiftly retraining, enhancing efficiency by 2 to 4 orders of magnitude compared to completely starting anew.
+However, the application of DaRE is limited solely to the random forest algorithm and does not extend to other ML algorithms.

-In conclusion, there has been extensive research into exact machine unlearning from various angles.
-Until now, most studies have targeted on fast retraining strategies with little or ideally no sacrifice in model performance.
-In theory, the deleted data can be verified through the retrained model since the objective of exact machine unlearning is to physically eradicate the impact of the removed data without disturbing the retrained model.
+In conclusion, there has been considerable investigation into exact machine unlearning from diverse perspectives.
+Till now, a majority of the research has centered on rapid retraining techniques, with minimal or ideally no compromise in the performance of the model.
+Theoretically, the removed data can be validated through the retrained model, given that the primary objective of exact machine unlearning is to physically eliminate the influence of the excised data without disrupting the retrained model.